Law1603/YOUTUBE-ANALYSIS-2023/README.md

 •	Vlad and Niki rank the highest in the entertainment category.

-•	Samoa, Cuba, Andorra, Afghanistan and Bangladesh have the highest unemployment rate and below 1.0 percentile on YouTube yearly.
+•	Samoa, Cuba, Andorra, Afghanistan and Bangladesh have the highest unemployment rate and below 1.0 percentile on YouTube earnings  yearly.

 •	Education is the most viewed category followed by entertainment, music ,gaming and people blogs.